merll/docker-map/README.md

   arguments such as `command` or `entrypoint`, which are passed through to the `docker-py` client.

-`ContainerMap`
+Container maps
 --------------
-Contains three sets of elements:
+`ContainerMap` objects contain three sets of elements:

-1. Container names, associated with a `ContainerConfiguration`.
+1. Container names, each associated with a `ContainerConfiguration`.
 2. Volumes, mapping shared directory paths to alias names.
 3. Host shares, mapping host directory paths to alias names.